metal1kmonk3y/clusterWebsite/README.md

 As usual, the editing starts with *title* plus *description* in **json/run_job.json**.
 After which there are two sub-sections under *sections*.

 #### Preparing a batchscript
 This sub-section has a *subtitle* and a *description* (that is split into two parts).
-The *description_start* is your regular description so fill it out.
-Then there is *description_end_list_type* which takes in {“1”, “i”, “I”, “a”, “A”} to determines the type of list *description_end* array is, it has no limit.
-The *display_file* array takes two strings, first one is the name while the second one is the path of the file.
+The *description_start* is your regular description for explaining how to set up a batchscript on this machine. *description_end_list_type* takes a value {“1”, “i”, “I”, “a”, “A”} to specify the type of list of *description_end* array.
+The *description_end* array is for the list of elements that need to be included in the batchscript and can be of variable length.
+The *display_file* array takes two strings: the name to display and the path to the file.
+The *display_file* should be an example batchscript.

 #### More on SLURM
-This sub-section comes with a *subtitle* as well as a *description*.
-Then the *commands_list_type* determines how the list is ordered by taking in {“1”, “i”, “I”, “a”, “A”}.
-You can have as many objects in *commands* as required, the name of the object does not matter.
-However, they must all have an *info* attribute plus a *code* array (this may have any number of strings).
-The *display_file* array takes two strings, first is the name of the file whereas the second is the file path.
+This sub-section has a *subtitle*, a *description*, a *commands_list_type* (see above for your specification options), and *commands*.
+*commands* is an array of objects which describe the various commands for the scheduler on your cluster.
+Each must contains an *info* attribute to describe the command, and a *code* array of strings which serves as an example.
+The *display_file* array takes two strings: the name to display and the path to the file.
+The *display_file* should be a useful example for this section.

 ![Demo 3](img/demoAn3.png)

 ### Available Software
-This section can be edited form **json/software.json**.
-Start with the *title* and *description*.
-Then fill out the four column names in the *software_table_cols* array.
-After which, start editing *name*, *description*, *versions* (if there are multiple versions, use a string with commas like “2.6, 2.7, 3.4”), and *link* in *software_table*.
+This section can be found in **json/software.json**.
+This section contains a *title*, *description*, *software_table_cols*, and a *software_table*. *software_table_cols* is an array of the column headings for the table.
+In the template, we have four columns: *name*, *description*, *versions*, and *link*, however you can use whatever columns you like. *software_table* is an array of objects which have the structure specified in *software_table_cols*.
 There may be any number of objects in the *software_table*.

 ![Demo 4](img/demoAn4.png)

 ### Resources
-Resources section can be changed from **json/resources.json**.
+This section can be found in **json/resources.json**.
 Begin with the *title* and *description*.
 This section use keys and values from the *links* to list resourceful websites.
 Therefore, while editing the *links* in ** json/resources.json** add/delete keys and values as pairs.

 ## Helpful Hints
 Here are some useful notes.

 ### Changing appearances
-Css is used to control the background and colors of the website.
-However, jquery is also available.
-Css file is at **bootstrap/css/main.css**.
+CSS is used to control the background and colors of the website.
+However, jQuery may also be used to change the appearance of the webpage.
+The main CSS file is located at **bootstrap/css/main.css**.
 It is sorted first by tag, class, id then alphabetically.
-The jquery file is in **js/simple.js**.
+The jQuery is in **js/simple.js**.

 #### CSS cheat sheet
 Here is a list of tags, classes, and ids that might help make css file modifications efficient.